 Introducing Taylor Welsh – Our Superb CEO

 If you ask our customers to share adjectives that describe their Walker Tracker experience, you may hear words like “supportive” and “inclusive.”
 We empower organizations and communities to build wellness into their cultures, and that is in no small part due to the leadership of our CEO, Taylor Welsh.
-“For a long time, wellness has felt really exclusive, like you belong to a club, and I do not like that mentality around it.
-Wellness is a basic human right.
-Everyone has the right to be healthy and well,” she says.
+“For a long time, wellness has held an air of exclusion.
+Intimidation in the form of body and movement conformity.
+To me, wellbeing is a basic human right.
+Everyone has the right to be healthy and feel well,” she says.

-She attended Portland State University and majored in Community Health Education.
-Her goal was to impact people’s lives by preventing heart disease, obesity, and other chronic illnesses.
+She attended the University of Oregon and Portland State University.
+She majored in Human Physiology and Community Health Education.
+Her goal was to impact people’s lives through preventative measures.
 She also worked as a personal trainer, yoga teacher, and kickboxing instructor during her time in school.
 “I didn’t have a huge social life.
 I was very regimented, and I lived by my calendar,” Taylor says.
-Her life changed when an academic advisor forwarded a job posting at Walker Tracker.
-After applying for the position she met founder Ben Parzybok at a coffee shop, where she learned more about the mission and vision of the company.
+Her life changed when an academic advisor shared some information about Walker Tracker.
+Taylor met founder Ben Parzybok at a coffee shop, where she learned more about the vision of the company.
 “I was really excited about what Walker Tracker was doing.
-It felt like a more impactful and meaningful way to touch the lives of hundreds of thousands of people.
+It seemed like an impactful and meaningful way to touch the lives of hundreds of thousands of people.
 I dove right into the job, and I fell in love with Walker Tracker and the idea of what it was and what it could be.”

 For six years, Taylor did a little bit of everything: sales, customer support, customer success, marketing, writing newsletters, and building collateral.
 She knew Walker Tracker like the back of her hand, which enabled her to step into a new opportunity.
 “Moving into the role of CEO, I never envisioned that for myself.
 However, it felt really natural, and I learned so much.
 It’s been an exciting, unexpected journey.”